 The e-Symptom Management using Advanced Symptom Management System Remote Technology (eSMART) is funded by the European Commission's Seventh Framework Programme. Τhe clinical trial aims to evaluate the impact of a mobile phone-based, remote monitoring, symptom management intervention (Advanced Symptom Management System, ASyMS) on the delivery of care to people diagnosed with non-metastatic breast, colorectal or hematological cancer during chemotherapy and for one year after treatment.

 The research project will run from February 2014 to January 2019.

-eSMART is coordinated by the University of Surrey and involves 10 world renowned European and one American partner, among them seven Universities, University medical centers and a technology company.
+eSMART is coordinated by the University of Surrey and involves 10 world renowned European and one American partner, among them seven Universities, University medical centres and a technology company.
 You may learn about any of the eSMART partners by selecting one and clicking on the link:

 eSMART will demonstrate how technology can be instrumental in the delivery of patient focused, anticipatory care that improves the outcomes and quality of life of cancer patients.
 It will demonstrate the effects of a real-time, mobile phone based, remote patient monitoring and care.
 The planned interventions will address key cancer patient symptoms and cancer care results and the delivery of care during and after chemotherapy.
 The remote patient monitoring system via mobile phone, the Advanced Symptom Management System (ASyMS), will help cancer patients reduce the symptom burden experienced during chemotherapy and improve their quality of life (QoL) during acute treatment and survivorship.
 Most important, the project results will facilitate changes in clinical practice thus, leading to improved delivery of cancer care.